-For long, the Sunil Gavaskar versus Gundappa Viswanath has been firmly sealed, signed and delivered in favour of the latter’s style, selflessness, civility and above all, match-winning prowess.
+For long, the Sunil Gavaskar versus Gundappa Viswanath debate has been firmly sealed, signed and delivered in favour of the latter’s style, selflessness, civility and above all, match-winning prowess.
 With his 32nd century in his 151th Test, has Rahul Dravid followed in the footsteps of his idol, making it 2-0 in the Bombay vs Karnataka battle?

 Harsha Bhogle in the Indian Express: